-Conflict of interest in appointments and promotions decisions consists of a fact or a relationship that could interfere with a Committee member's ability to evaluate a candidate solely on the basis of the merits of the case.
+Conflict of interest in appointments and promotions decisions consists of a fact or a relationship that could interfere with a Committee member's ability to evaluate a letter and then elaborated upon in her/his required personal letter added to the candidate's file.
+(Added October 16, 2007)

+candidate solely on the basis of the merits of the case.
 If a member of the Appointments and Promotions Committee believes that a conflict of interest exists, it must be disclosed to the Committee so that it can determine whether a member will be excused from hearing the case.
 If a candidate believes that a conflict of interest exists, he or she shall present evidence for this to the Dean of the Faculty, who will take the matter to the Committee for a decision.